CICE-Consortium/Icepack/doc/source/user_guide/ug_implementation.rst

 ``icepack.setup -s`` option ``ionetcdf``.
 If netCDF is used on a particular machine, the machine env and Macros file must support compilation with netCDF.

+Note that some of the ponds history fields are not yet implemented for the topo ponds option.

 .. _bgc-hist:

 Biogeochemistry History Fields